-The Sperrgebiet checkpoint
+The Sperrgebiet checkpoint.

 The Sperrgebiet is an area of land on the west coast of Namibia that was specially set aside for diamond mining.
 Even though only 5% of the Sperrgebiet’s 26 000km2 is used for mining today access to the whole area is strictly controlled.
 Checkpoints like the one our tour guide took us through are the only manner in which people can enter and leave the area without incurring massive penalties ranging from fines to jail time.

-A signboard warning trespassers of various penalties
+A signboard warning trespassers of various penalties.

 Once we were through the checkpoint we were treated to the vastness of the Sperrgebiet.
 There is almost no human life in this area as the diamond mining operations in this part of the Sperrgebiet have been winding down for years now.

-Pictured above: Vastness
+Pictured above: Vastness.

 Pomona's satellite settlement

 After an hour of driving from the checkpoint we noticed some buildings on the horizon.
 Our guide informed us that the buildings had been constructed to provide basic services to people of Pomona.
-This outpost was responsible for providing the mining town with fresh water and other such necessities.
+This outpost was once responsible for providing the mining town with fresh water and other such necessities.

-An abandoned storage shed
+An abandoned storage shed.

-A waterpump was housed within this building
+A waterpump was housed within this building.

-An old building looking out over the road toward Pomona
+An old building looking out over the road toward Pomona.

 The train station

 Further down the dirt road we came upon a train station which had once been used to receive and dispatch goods to and from Pomona.
-Since the first motorcar only arrived in Pomona in 1917 the people of the isolated mining town had relied on trains to deliver basic goods in the early years of the town's settlement.
+Since the first motorcar only arrived in Pomona in 1917 the people of the isolated mining town had to rely on trains to deliver basic goods in the early years of the town's settlement.
 Now, however, the train tracks lie in ruin and the loading station is being slowly swallowed by the desert.

-Our van on the buckling tracks
+Our van on the buckling tracks.

-One of the old station buildings
+One of the old station buildings.

 The loading area is packed with rusted and sandblasted pieces of machinery.